 Yard Waste Dumpster Rental

-If you have significant amount of clearing to do you can also rent a dumpster and fill it.
-The easiest way to do this is find a junk removal company.
+If you have a significant amount of clearing to do you can also rent a dumpster and fill it.
+The easiest way to do this is to find a junk removal company.
 These companies will drop a dumpster at your house and leave it for an agreed amount of time.
 When you call them to say it’s full they come and pick the dumpster up.
-You just need to tell the, what size dumpster you need.
+You just need to tell them, what size dumpster you need.
 Most companies that do junk removal specialize in debris removal as well.
-They will handle recycling of all of your yard waste once you are done.
+They will handle the recycling of all of your yard waste once you are done.

 Composting Waste Yourself

 Composting is a good practice that can help you enrich your soil and grow healthy plants.
 You can use your grass clippings on your lawn after you finish cutting it, this is called grasscycling.
-In addition, you can get a compost for your back yard that can hold yard and other organics such as food waste.
+In addition, you can get compost for your backyard that can hold yard and other organics such as food waste.
 Then take your compost and use it to add nutrients back into the soil.
 You can learn more about how to compost here.

 Operations of Green Waste Management Centers